runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 The input well-formedness condition is satisfied in all calling contexts of the current GnosisSafe contract.

+#### Mechanized formal specification:

+Below is the specification to be verified against the GnosisSafe contract bytecode.

 ```ini
 [signatureSplit]
 k: #execute ~> _